Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

     information into an algorithm, the algorithm may be better suited to the communities detected in a weighted graph (or vice versa).

-With/Without Objective as Graph Constraint
+With/Without Objective in the Graph
     This argument determines whether the objective function(s) will be included when creating the graphical representation of the model and thus whether the objective function(s) will be included in the community map.
     Some models have an objective function that contains so many of the model variables that it obscures potential